openflighthpc/flight-control-api/README.md

 ### Option: port

 This option is to set the port the application listening on.
-It accepts an integer between 1024 and 65535, representing the available port number.
-By default, a Sinatra server will listening on the port 4567 without a specified port.
-In addition, it can also be set to 0, which will result in the application randomly choosing an available port.
-In this case, the port number will be unpredictable befor startup.
+If the option is not given, it will generally be set to `4567` by default.
+See [Sinatra docs](https://sinatrarb.com/configuration.html) for more info.

 ```
 port: 4567